Aprende-com/moodle-docker/README-aprende.md

     cd moodle-docker
     chmod +x moodle

-Before you run the following command, it is important to understand that, if you have a directory called ~/moodle, it will be deleted and replaced.
+Before you run the following command, it is important to understand that, if you have a directory called ~/moodle, it will be deleted and replaced.But don't worry, you will be prompted before this happens.

 To start the environment, run: